 There are some flaws like odd sightline issues.
 And the scene immediately around the stadium may be the worse in baseball.
 But Citi Field reset the standard for ballpark fare.
 It showcases its own team history nicely while also conjuring up some New York baseball history.
 And it’s home to passionate, cynical, hard-scrabble New York fans that provide the best banter in MLB.

-Of the two New York stadiums, I marginally prefer this one.
-Good seats are easier and cheaper to come by, and despite it being an “in and out” ballpark, the rest of New York City is just a 7-train ride away.
-Get your creative insults ready and come on down and meet the Mets.
+Of the two New York ballparks, I marginally prefer this one.
+Compared to Yankee Stadium, good seats are easier and cheaper to come by.
+The food here is incredible, and the beer offerings are strong.
+The immediate surrounding area is bad, but the rest of New York City is just a 7-train ride away.
+So, get your creative insults ready and come on down and meet the Mets.

 Why did the Mets build a red brick retro park in the middle of nowhere?
 The romantic would say it was designed to be an homage to Ebbet’s Field.
 The cynic says it’s a copycat structure of red brick exterior with rotunda, black wrought iron and dark green seats.
 I side with the romantics here.